Dolly Castro Goes Topless Underneath Unbuttoned Cardigan While Wearing Tiny Shorts

 “Omg [y]ou look amazing with your curly hair,” remarked another admirer.

-“You are so gorgeous [a]nd you always have such a heart-warming smile. ” chimed in a fourth Instagram user, adding a string of heart and smiling face emoji to the comment.
+“You are so gorgeous [a]nd you always have such a heart-warming smile,” chimed in a fourth Instagram user, adding a string of heart and smiling face emoji to the comment.

 Some commenters, however, seemed to have been rendered speechless by the photos and instead, used a trail of emoji to express their admiration for the model.